LabKey/wnprc-modules/docker/README.md

     --build-arg LABKEY_TEAMCITY_PASSWORD=<your password> \
     -t wnprcehr/labkey:XX.X labkey
 ```
-If you want to build an images for an specific branch within Github, you should pass one additional argument `--build-arg WNPRC_BRANCH`.
+If you want to build an images for an specific branch within Github, you should pass one additional argument `--build-arg TOMCAT_IMAGE`.
 Your commands will look something like this, use the name of the branch without the fb prefix, the name should match as how TeamCity creates the image:
 ```
 docker build \
     --build-arg LABKEY_TEAMCITY_USERNAME=<your username> \